-Did you know that every single day at KPC, there is a group practice anyone can attend?
-Every day, there are opportunities to explore and learn about Tibetan Buddhism, get to know our community, and everyone is welcome.
+Did you know that every single day at KPC, there is a group practice that anyone can attend?
+Every day, there are opportunities to explore and learn about Tibetan Buddhism, and get to know our community.
+Everyone is welcome.

 If you’ve never been to a Tibetan Buddhist practice, here are some things you can expect: